2006–07 Manchester City F.C. season

 The 2006–07 season was Manchester City Football Club's fifth consecutive season playing in the FA Premier League, the top division of English football, and its tenth season since the Premier League was first created with Manchester City as one of its original 22 founding member clubs.
 Overall, it was the team's 115th season playing in a division of English football, most of which have been spent in the top flight.
+The season was an upset in the premier league seeing as they finished 14th (as seen in the chart below).

 Season review

 The 2006–07 season proved tough for club which skirmished with relegation from the Premier League and ended up finishing in 14th position.
 The club were again eliminated from the League Cup by a League One team, this time by Chesterfield early on in the season.
 Ben Thatcher's elbow challenge on Pedro Mendes whilst playing Portsmouth shocked many – a challenge which prompted City to take unprecedented action and banned Thatcher for six matches by the club and a six weeks fine.
 Pearce called the challenge "indefensible" and the Football Association banned Thatcher for a further eight matches.
 The side also scored just ten goals at home in the league, and none after New Years Day in 2007, a record low in top-flight English football.

 In December 2006, the club issued a statement regarding a possible takeover, and on 21 June, the Manchester City board accepted an £81.6 million offer for the club from Thaksin Shinawatra.
 One of his first moves was to schedule a press conference to announce former-England manager Sven-Göran Eriksson as his new manager – Eriksson's first job since leaving international duty.